-Fortnite season 8: everything you need to know
+Fortnite season 8: Everything you need to know

 Lazy Lagoon: Thar be pirates

 Lazy Links is no more, and Lazy Lagoon has taken its place.
-There's a new body of water, a pirate ship with chests and there new buildings have emerged in the surrounding area where people can land and gear up.
+There's a new body of water, a pirate ship with chests and new buildings have emerged in the surrounding area where you can land and gear up.

-In keeping with the pirate theme of season 8, there are also pirate camps spread out all over the island.
+In keeping with the piratical theme of season 8, there are pirate camps spread out all over the island.
 These are usually older buildings we've been to before, but they've been remodeled and they all have a black pirate flag on top.
-They are a lot like the Expedition Outposts of season 7 (which are still on the island) in that they give you a good place to land that's out of the way of the larger named locations.
+They're a lot like the Expedition Outposts of season 7 (which are still on the island) in that they give you a good place to land that's out of the way of the larger named locations.

 New landing location: Sunny Steps